Zaba505/eventproc/README.md

 **Client:** a gRPC client (mobile device) or a web based HTTP client (a browser).

-**Event Sink:** implements an API for clients to simply send an Event and then receive a response.
-The response could be nothing or it could be an event from one of the backend Event Processors.
-This allows for both request/response style events as well as PubSub style events.
+**Gateway:** implements an API for clients to simply send a request to and then receive a response.
+The response could be nothing or it could contain content from one of the backend Processors, which the Gateway would relay to the corresponding client.
+This provides a uniform for both clients as well as processors.

-**Event Processor:** a gRPC service which events are streamed to and from.
+**Processor:** a gRPC service which actions and there responses are streamed to and from.

 ## Implementation

-Located in the `event` folder are gRPC service definitions for an Event Sink and Event Processors along with some initial implementations of both.
+Located in the `action` folder are gRPC service definitions for a Gateway and Processor along with a rough implementation of a Gateway.

-Communication between the `Event Sink` and the backend `Event Processors` is done over a bi-directional gRPC stream.
-The `Event Sink` uses a API defined enum for its basis of mapping events to their respective `Event Processors`.
-By specifying an event type enum, supporting new event types and their respective processors becomes trivial since all a sink needs is to map event type(s) to processor(s).
+Communication between the `Gateway` and the backend `Processors` is done over a bi-directional gRPC stream.
+The `Gateway` uses a API defined enum for its basis of mapping events to their respective `Processors`.
+By specifying an action type enum, supporting new action types and their respective processors becomes trivial since all a gateway needs is to map action type(s) to processor(s).

-`eventproc/main.go` exposes an Event Sink through a REST-style HTTP API.
+`gateway/main.go` runs a Gateway service exposing it through a HTTP REST-ish API and a gRPC API.

-`proc/main.go` implements a very simple gRPC based Event Processor "backend" that simply echoes back any events streamed to it.
+`echo/main.go` runs a Processor "backend" that simply echoes back any action content streamed to it.
+It only exposes the streaming gRPC API, per the Processor service definition.

 ## Research resources